wangyanckxx/FERV39k/README.md

     Group FERV39K

   ```

+  - 03/2022: The Paper [FERV39k: A Large-Scale Multi-Scene Dataset for Facial Expression Recognition in Videos](https://arxiv.org/abs/2203.09463) is accepted by CVPR 2022.

   <!--  Since the arxiv version of our CVPR paper is available, we are glad to receive several
   application emails of FERV39K.
 However, our work especially the dataset is still